-Why Whiplash Injuries Take Time to Develop
+Whiplash Injuries Can Take Time to Develop

 When your body is in an accident, you are instantly on the alert.
 Within a few minutes, your body pumps the fight-or-flight hormone adrenaline into your blood to help you deal with the threat of the accident.
+Adrenaline can:

 - Elevate your heartbeat